 Development

+Infrastructure will be maintained, repaired, renovated, or replaced as required, or may be relocated, decommissioned, or demolished as necessary.

+New infrastructure may be constructed at or transported to the park to support park operations, interpretation or research and may be focused on natural or cultural heritage values of the park.
+New construction will be limited to the access and historical zones.

 The existing fence and warning signs along the bluff will be maintained for public safety, encouraging visitors to stay back from the edge of the bluff.

 The walking trails in the park will be upgraded to allow visitors self-guided interpretive opportunities in the nature reserve.
 Walking trails on the north side of the Lake Road may be developed in the future, as funding permits.
 If this occurs, parking, access and visitor safety will be addressed at that time.

 The road, parking area, and facilities such as the vault privies in the day use area of the park will be maintained for the convenience of park visitors.
 As funds become available the park boundary will be fenced along roadways.

+There will be no campgrounds, campsites, or roofed accommodation within the park.

 Visitor services